ASU, an Innovative Leader in the Environmental Humanities

 Bridging the Gaps between the Humanities, Social Sciences, Sustainability Science and Action while Leveraging Humanities Leadership

-The EHI, which was created at the IHR, is a proud co-founding partner of the Humanities for the Environment (HfE) Global Network of Observatories, an internationally recognized organization that networks eight Observatories on five continents and over 39 universities around the world.
+The EHI is a proud co-founding partner of the Humanities for the Environment (HfE) Global Network of Observatories, an internationally recognized organization that networks eight Observatories on five continents and over 39 universities around the world.
 The HfE’s North American Observatory is hosted by the EHI.
 Most recently, HfE stepped into an even more prominent international role by becoming one of three founding co-partners of BRIDGES, the humanities-led Sustainability Science Coalition of UNESCO’s international science program Management of Social Transformations (MOST).
-The other founding partners were UNESCO itself and the International Council for Philosophy and Human Sciences (CIPSH).
-Together, the Institute for Humanities Research and GFL, HfE and BRIDGES are advancing a highly active national and global network of humanities expertise recognized within the UN, UNESCO, and Future Earth communities, among others.
+The other founding partners were UNESCO and the International Council for Philosophy and Human Sciences (CIPSH).
+Together, GFL, HfE and BRIDGES are advancing a highly active national and global network of humanities expertise recognized within the UN, UNESCO, and Future Earth communities, among others.

 The BRIDGES Sustainability Science Coalition is a major strategic undertaking in the humanities-inclusive co-design and co-production of research, education and public action in support of the Sustainable Development Goals (SDGs) internationally.
 Though anchored in the humanities, BRIDGES is designed to go beyond this domain; it is aimed at broadening sustainability science by bringing multiple forms of knowledge, including all academic fields as well as local, traditional and indigenous knowledge, to bear in efforts to meet the challenges of the global sustainability agenda.